angular-schule/website-articles/blog/2018-02-rxjs-own-log-operator/README.md

 ## Conclusion

-Building own custom operators for your RxJS pipes is very easy.
+Building your own custom operators for your RxJS pipes is very easy.
 An operator is just a function that takes and returns observables.
-As long as you stay with this signature you can do whatever you want at the inside: create your own new observable or use existing operators.
+As long as you stay with this signature you can do whatever you want on the inside: create your own new observable or use existing operators.

 Our `log()` operator is a great means to debug reactive streams with less typing.
 Just put it into your pipeline and you'll see the output in the browser console.